 Yes, an investment in PNB FD is safe and secure.
 The interest on Punjab National Bank FD is fixed and guaranteed.
 The interest rates are not affected by the market conditions and fluctuations, This makes FD investment one of the most secure investment tools.
 Moreover from the beginning of the investment, you will be aware of the maturity amount and interest earnings.
 Further, Punjab National Bank Fixed Deposit carries a FAA+/negative rating from CRISIL.
 The Deposit Insurance and Credit Guarantee Corporation insures every fixed deposit up to Rs 5 lakh in PNB.
 Hence, any default in repayment of the maturity value will be covered by the DICGC.

 Yes, you can get monthly interest on PNB Housing fixed deposits.
 Punjab National Bank offers a periodic payout of interest on con-cumulative fixed deposits.
 You can choose to receive an interest income on a monthly, quarterly, half-yearly, yearly basis.
 This way you can earn a regular income through PNB fixed deposits.

-The highest Punjab National fixed deposit interest rate is 5.30% for a regular investor for the tenure of 5-10 years.
-Also, for the same tenure, the senior citizen FD interest rate is 5.80%.
-Returns from PNB Bank fixed deposits can be calculated using PNB Bank FD calculators.
-One can use Scripbox’s PNB Bank fixed deposit calculator to calculate an FD investment’s maturity amount.
+The highest Punjab National fixed deposit interest rate is 6.10% for a regular investor and 6.60% for senior citizens.
+One can use Scripbox’s PNB fixed deposit calculator to calculate an FD investment’s maturity amount.